theoneandonlyzako/horizon-project/README.md

 Horiseon Challenge Project

 Discription:
-Improved the Horiseon website by Refactoring the code to work proplery on most/all modern browsers including assessability and screen readers by updating the html semantic elements as well as cleaned up the structure, restructured/consolodated CSS selectors and properties and fixed broken clickable links so they navigate correctly.
+Based off pre-written code, Refactoring the Horiseon website to work proplery on most/all modern browsers including assessability and screen readers by updating the html semantic elements as well as clean up the structure, restructured/consolodated CSS selectors and properties and fix broken clickable links so they navigate correctly.

 - changed the title to read company name.</br>
 - added a redirect anchor to the header to bring you back to the home page</br>